Wednesday, March 18, 2009

 Those roots start at small-town America and extend to big cities with full stadiums today.
 The Hall of Fame has the usual memorabilia, displays on great players, teams and the Super Bowls, and a theater.
 The induction ceremony in August is always a highlight on the football calendar.

-That all said, pro football's hall can be a small disappointment.
-Despite several expansions, it's easy to get the feeling that the place needs more room.
+When I visited many years ago, pro football's hall was a small disappointment.
+Despite several expansions, it was easy to get the feeling that the place needed more room.
 There are a lot of pictures of memorabilia (Super Bowl programs, for example) instead of the items themselves.
-And the location, right on an Interstate, is convenient but less than charming.
-Contrast that to baseball's Cooperstown, which has a 19th century-style village out the front door.
+And the location, right on an Interstate, was convenient but less than charming.

 No comments: